llm-workflow-engine/llm-workflow-engine/examples/templates/summarize-conversation.md

+---
+description: Summarize conversation with action items and conclusions
+---

 Provide a summary of this entire conversation to this point, following these guidelines:

 1. If there was an issue or task, briefly state it